 Serious dog bites are surprisingly common and can lead to significant medical and financial complications.
 But if a dog bites you, the dog could also bite someone else – even a child.
 You can help to make sure that doesn’t happen by holding the dog owners accountable for not adequately and responsibly controlling their pet.
 Dog-bite cases are serious, and an experienced attorney with expertise in premises liabilities like dog bites can help you receive the compensation you deserve and can also help ensure that the offending dog doesn’t harm anyone else in the future.

-Damages Available in an SC Dog Bite Case
+Damages Available in a North Charleston Dog Bite Case

 Dog bite victims can experience a wide variety of losses – both financial and intangible.
 An experienced dog bite attorney will know how to fully evaluate all of the effects of your dog bite and calculate the amount of damages you deserve from the dog owner.
 The following is some more detailed information regarding the potential damages in a South Carolina dog bite claim: